KWijkniet/Collection/Code Snippets/README.md

 This document is the explanation behind each code snippet.

 1. Snippet-AxiosExtended.js
-2. Snippet-ConvertToInteractable.txt
+2. Snippet-ConvertToInteractable.cs
 3. Snippet-GetCourseData.php
-4. Snippet-ItemData.txt
+4. Snippet-ItemData.cs
-5. Snippet-LootTables.txt
+5. Snippet-LootTables.cs
-6. Snippet-ProfileImageUploader.js
+6. Snippet-NodeEditor.cs
-7. Snippet-StateMachine.txt
+7. Snippet-ProfileImageUploader.js
-8. Snippet-TransporterManager.txt
+8. Snippet-StateMachine.txt
+9. Snippet-TransporterManager.cs

 ## Snippet-AxiosExtended.js <br/>
 In RexAcademy we use a lot of http requests.
 These requests are done using the tool “Axios”.
 In this snippet we use the axios request but extend its base functionality with our own.
 Added to the base functionality is a simple loader (that shows the user that the page is loading).
 This axiosRequest has been made available in all files no matter what parent-child level it is on. <br/>